Warsaw

-Warsaw is served by three international airports, the busiest being Warsaw Chopin, as well as Warsaw Modlin and Warsaw Radom Airport.
+Warsaw is served by three international airports, the busiest being Warsaw Chopin Airport.
 Major public transport services operating in the city include the Warsaw Metro, buses, commuter rail service and an extensive tram network.
 The city is a significant economic centre for the region, with the Warsaw Stock Exchange being the largest in Central and Eastern Europe.
-It is the base for Frontex, the European Union agency for external border security, and ODIHR, one of the principal institutions of the Organization for Security and Co-operation in Europe.
-Warsaw has one of Europe's highest concentrations of skyscrapers, and the Varso Tower is the tallest building in the European Union.
+It is the base for Frontex, the EU agency for external border security; also ODIHR, one of the principal institutions of the OSCE and an ESA headquarters.
+Warsaw has one of Europe's largest concentrations of skyscrapers, and the Varso Tower is the tallest building in the European Union.

-The city's primary educational and cultural institutions comprise the University of Warsaw, the Warsaw University of Technology, the SGH Warsaw School of Economics, the Chopin University of Music, the Polish Academy of Sciences, the National Philharmonic Orchestra, the National Museum, and the Warsaw Grand Theatre, which is among the largest in Europe.
+The city's primary educational and cultural institutions include the University of Warsaw, the Warsaw University of Technology, the SGH Warsaw School of Economics, the Chopin University of Music, the Polish Academy of Sciences, the National Philharmonic Orchestra, the National Museum, and the Warsaw Grand Theatre, which is among the largest in Europe.
 The reconstructed Old Town, which represents a variety of European architectural styles, was listed as a World Heritage Site by UNESCO in 1980.
 Other landmarks include the Royal Castle, Sigismund's Column, the Wilanów Palace, the Palace on the Isle, St. John's Archcathedral, Main Market Square, and numerous churches and mansions along the Royal Route.
 Warsaw is a green capital, with around a quarter of the city's area occupied by parks.
 In sports, the city is home to Legia and Polonia sports clubs and hosts the annual Warsaw Marathon.